stennety/mywebsite/_posts/2014-11-05-bash-shell-script-to-check-the-stock-price-of-a-company.md

 published: true
 title: Bash shell script to check the stock price of a company
 ---
 I wrote a quick little shell script this morning using the YAHOO Finance API to show the stock price of my company in the terminal.
-This works for any company that’s publicly traded.
-Just change “JIVE” to your desired company’s stock ticker code.
+This works for any company that's publicly traded.
+Just change "JIVE" to your desired company's stock ticker code.

 In ~/.bash_profile, I added a function to make the CURL request to the API: